Wednesday, February 27, 2013

 You can also get felted wool bowls — single bowls, or nesting bowls — from Hold of Vancouver, Canada.

 And another source of felt bowls is Gräf & Lantz.
 The bowls are available in four different color combinations.
 You can also find them at Switch, which also has a couple additional felt storage products from the same company.
+Update on August 6, 2015: Gräf & Lantz no longer seems to make these bowls.

 These felt bread baskets were designed by Norm; of course, they can be used for more than bread.
 They're sold in sets of three.
 You can also buy them from GSelect and Spark Living.
+Update on August 6, 2015: Spark Living seems to have disappeared.

 Manusmade has some felt baskets in luscious colors, as well as neutrals.